New Title

 Learn More

 According to Daphne Russell of Books Save Lives, by using relevant and interesting books where young people know most of the words, they can become independent readers with a little support.
-(VISCERAL reading method) Here is a list of books that are written at the 2nd and 3rd grade reading levels that might be relevant to older (ages 10+) resistant readers.
+(VISCERAL reading method) Here is a list of books that are written at the 2nd and 3rd grade reading levels that might be relevant to older (ages 10+) apprehensive readers.
 It's a great way to start and has taken much research to develop.

 Learn More

-Libros bilingües y en español
+Libros en español

 Revisa la lista de libros sugeridos por jóvenes y miembros de la comunidad.